Elderly need to come forward for funding

 Don’t be afraid to ask for help

 A primary concern is that people who are entitled to Attendance Allowance are not coming forward for the financial aid.
-This type of allowance is aimed at people over the age of 65 who are in poor health, where it can help finance mobility aids and such necessary home adaptions as accessible walk in baths to make everyday life more comfortable.
+This type of allowance is aimed at people over the age of 65 who are in poor health, where it can help finance mobility aids and such necessary home adaptions as accessible walk in showers and baths to make everyday life more comfortable.

 The main concern with this type of aid is that people in the area don’t know that their personal financial situation is not taken into account in the aid’s assessment.
 The only factor that decides whether someone is entitled to the allowance is their health and age and the CAB also wish to stress that it doesn’t impact on any other entitlements, so it can make a huge difference to daily life for elderly residents in the Longridge and Ribble Valley area.